10 Things to Know about Mongolia

 There are multiple opportunities to serve here.
 The over-grazing of sheep, goats, cattle, Bactrian camels, and horses contributes to the steppe’s desertification, a problem for Mongolia.
 We need specialists to study the land degradation issues and share ideas by interacting side-by-side with local herders.
 We already have a relationship with a like-minded couple who operate a meat supply company and aim to expand their business model throughout Mongolia, teaching best practices and innovative methodology, while creating new jobs with the intent to subsidize the incomes of fellowship leaders.

 Furthermore, relationships have been established and doors have opened to serve groups such as the Mongolian military, police and first responders, hospitals, as well as prison ministry and a potential youth camp.
-The harvest is plentiful; the workers are few.
+The need is plentiful; the workers are few.
 So, ask yourself, “How could I pioneer my skills or resources to make an impact in Mongolia?”